 Plant it with: Create delightful contrast with epimedium's shield-shaped foliage against the lacy leaves of yellow corydalis.

 In spring, shade gardens sparkle with the sky-blue flowers of Brunnera.
-When not in bloom, its large, robustly textured leaves continue to look great -- especially if you grow a variegated type.
+When not in bloom, its large, robustly textured leaves continue to look great -- especially if you grow a variegated type of these shade plants.
 While the plant is often short-lived, it does tend to self-seed, becoming a long-term presence in the garden.

 Test Garden Tip: Brunnera is somewhat deer- and rabbit resistant.